 Like most, I assumed they were cult-addled nuts, resistant to the progress of science and inexplicably in competition with one another for a spot on heaven’s coveted 144,000-person roster.
 Also, I knew Prince was a member, and any religious group that could claim Prince as one of their own was either extremely terrifying or weirdly edgy and almost cool.
 Knowing MTV's Pimp My Ride and the Jacksons also had connections to the Jehovah's Witnesses didn't clear up my confusion.

-South African couple.
-Photo courtesy of the PR team for the Jehovah's Witnesses
+A South African couple.
+(Photo courtesy of the PR team for the Jehovah's Witnesses)

 Last weekend I went to the Jehovah's Witnesses' Annual Convention, one of the largest Jehovah’s Witness events in North America.
 More than 35,000 were in attendance each day.
 Members came to the Mercedes-Benz Superdome in New Orleans from as far away as Slovenia and South Africa.
 There was also a specific delegation of French-speaking guests.

-Upon entrance, I got a colorful pamphlet called "God's Kingdom Rules!"
+Upon entrance, I got a colourful pamphlet called "God’s Kingdom Rules!"